Emanuel Leutze (German/American, 1816-1868)

 And Moses said unto the people, Remember this day in the which ye came out from Egypt, out of the house of bondage for by strength of hand the Lord brought you out from this place . . .
 (Exodus 13:3)

-The Pharaoh and his entourage stand to the left surrounded by mourners, as Moses and Aaron, on the right, guide river of people and animals — some one million souls — past onlookers and armies.
-As they leave towards the wilderness, the Israelites walk through the monuments they created as slaves and on to the wilderness.
+The Pharaoh and his entourage stand to the left surrounded by mourners, as Moses and Aaron, on the right, guide a river of people and animals — some one million souls — past onlookers and armies.
+As they depart, the Israelites pass through the monuments they created as slaves and on to the wilderness.

 The imposing architecture is a combination of actual places (e.g. the Pyramids at Giza) and the imagined grandeur of the ancient past.
 In scale and perspective, it required remarkable control of forced geometric perspective and control of color values in order to make a scene that gives what today we would consider cinematic.
 (Many of Leutze’s underlying sight lines can be seen as the paint has aged and thinned.)